madskjeldgaard/nornsgenerate/README.md

 ```bash
 nornsgenerate projectname [enginename]
 ```
+Parameters:

-projectname 		Project name (mandatory) enginename 			If supplied, will create a lib directory with a SuperCollider Engine inside of it -h 					Show help
+- projectname 		Project name (mandatory)
+- enginename 			If supplied, will create a lib directory with a SuperCollider Engine inside of it
+- -h 					Show help

 ### Example
 nornsgenerate howdy TurboMegaOverdrive